Non-Invertible Defects in 5d, Boundaries and Holography: Non-invertible 1-form symmetries in 5d

 In the last equality we integrated out the field $b^{(2)}$ thus obtaining the corresponding term that cancels the unwanted phase in \eqref{naivefusion} for $\alpha=2\pi p/N$.
 In addition, we formally denote by $S^{(N,p)}[\Sigma_3]$ the resulting ${\cal A}^{N,p}$ TQFT stacked with $U_{\alpha}(\Sigma_3)$ at $\Sigma_3$.
 For the particular case of $p=1$, we explicitly reproduce \eqref{DN}.

 Let us briefly comment on the topological nature of the defect.
 As emphasized above, we only require $\Sigma_4$ to satisfy $\partial\Sigma_4=\Sigma_3$.
 Besides this, the actual embedding of $\Sigma_4\subset M_5$ is totally irrelevant.
-In this sense, we say that the dependence on $\Sigma_4$ is topological.
+One can be easily convinced about this fact by direct evaluation.
+Concretely, consider a four dimensional manifold $\Sigma'_4$, such that $\partial\Sigma'_4=\Sigma_3$, differing from $\Sigma_4$ by a small smooth deformation in the bulk.
+The difference between \eqref{5dCTST} evaluated in $\Sigma'_4$ and $\Sigma_4$ is then obtained by computing the partition function of the topological field theory on the closed manifold $\Sigma''_4\equiv \Sigma'_4\cup \bar{\Sigma}_4$.
+The deformation being smooth implies in particular that the topology of $\Sigma''_4$ is that of the $S^4$.
+Finally, being a well defined topological field theory, the partition function of the theory in \eqref{5dCTST} is trivial on the 4-sphere.\footnote{ Equivalently, there is no non-trivial $U(1)$ instanton in the $S^4$ sourcing the second line of \eqref{5dCTST}.
+Of course, these considerations do not hold if the deformation intersects a bulk magnetic surface, hence not being smooth anymore.} In this sense, we say that the dependence on $\Sigma_4$ is topological.
 Moreover, the sum over $b^{(2)}$ is performed by imposing Dirichlet boundary conditions over $\Sigma_3$.
 This conditions, together with the fact that $b^{(2)}$ is flat, are enough to guarantee that $\Sigma_3$ can be deformed freely as a boundary of $\Sigma_4$ (see footnote \ref{footDir}).
 Putting this two facts together, one concludes that the dependence of $\Sigma_3$ is topological on $M_5$, as it should be.

 Finally, we argue that non-invertible symmetry defects of this kind may act non-trivially on magnetic surfaces.
 The reasoning is totally analogous to the one in four dimensions.
 In order to make it more concrete, let us focus on the following configuration.
 Place a symmetry defect, say ${\cal D}_{1/N}$, and a magnetic surface $T(\Gamma_2)$ as shown in \ref{Fig:MagneticAttach} ($\Gamma_2\in H_2(M_5,\mathbb{Z})$).
 Recall that 3- and 2-manifolds do not have non-trivial linking in $d=5$, hence the action of ${\cal D}_{1/N}$ over $T(\Gamma_2)$ is more subtle and lies beyond the standard definition in \cite{Gaiotto:2014kfa}.
 The surface operator intersects the attached codimension 1 surface $\Sigma_4$ along a curve $\gamma^{\prime}$.
 Within $\Sigma_4$, a $\mathbb{Z}_N$ subgroup of the magnetic symmetry is gauged.
 In analogy to the four dimensional case, a consistent fusion rule demands dressing the operator by attaching a surface $\Sigma_2\subset\Sigma_4$ such that $\partial\Sigma_2=\gamma^{\prime}$, hence the modified operator \be T_2(\Gamma_2)\to \tilde T_2(\Gamma_2,\Sigma_2)\equiv T_2(\Gamma_2)e^{-i\int_{\Sigma_2}b^{(2)}} \ee is gauge invariant when intersecting $\Sigma_4$.